U.S. states plow ahead with reopening; Trump warns death toll could hit 100,000

 "Stay-at-home is so unsustainable," Polis told FOX News's "Fox and Friends" program, adding that he hoped his state's partial reopening that began on April 27 could help ease the burden on state unemployment benefit filings.

-"We have to start being able to do this in a way that's psychologically sustainable, economically sustainable, but also works form a health perspective so we don't overwhelm our hospital system."
+"We have to start being able to do this in a way that's psychologically sustainable, economically sustainable, but also works from a health perspective so we don't overwhelm our hospital system."

 A weekend of warm weather in many parts of the country put enforcement of social-distancing rules to the test in densely populated metropolitan areas such as New York City and Washington, D.C.